bmjoy/Sphere-Raycasting/README.md

 ```C#
 private SortedList<float,GameObject> interactSortedByAngle;
 ```
-The list takes in every object found by the SphereCast.
+The list takes in every interactable object found by the SphereCast.
 Before each insertion, the angle from the center is calculated and used as a key to be compared.
 The script does this by calling the funtion below.
 ```C#
 private void collectInteractables()//find and store all interactables
 {